sidneytma/ChordFrequency/README.md

 # ChordFrequency

-A mini-project examining the frequency of chords in popular songs from UltimateGuitar.com.
+An exploratory project examining the frequency of chords in popular songs from UltimateGuitar.com.